jmchilton/writing/gcc2017slides/biocontainers.md

 https://github.com/bgruening/docker-galaxy-stable/commit/27ef7966508958dfec9ce35ff1c5f076ffccf80f

+Also mention Galaxy KickStart as a way to run Galaxy itself in a container.

 ---

 ## Containerizing Galaxy vs Tools

+.enlarge120[
+We are going to discuss *containerizing jobs* instead of all of Galaxy.

+Small containers for a job's tool.

+However you deploy Galaxy, including in a container, tool execution can still be containerized.
+]

 ???

-TODO: Discuss difference - mention docker-galaxy-stable and galaxy-kickstarter
+So we are talking about running Galaxy's jobs in containers, not Galaxy itself.
+We will be discussing matching minimal best practice containers for particular tools.

+Small, best-practice containers for a job's tool.

+Even if you deploy Galaxy via a container, you can still containerize its jobs - so this approach is complimentary to docker-galaxy-stable not competing.s

 ---

 class: left

-### Containerizing Tools is Important Also
+### Containerizing Tools is Still Important

+.enlarge120[
-* Isolated tool execution.
+* Isolated tool execution environment.
-* Isolate file system access.
+* Isolated file system access.
 * Added layer of security.
-* Increased re-computability.
+* *Increased re-computability*.
 * New deployment options - Kubernetes, Mesos Chronos, AWS Batch, etc.
+]

 ---